CSSnewbie

 this single document. */

-This way, you can break up your gargantuan stylesheet into two or more logical portions — I chose typography, layout and color for this example, but you might prefer dividing your CSS according to the columns they create or something similar.
-Either way, the benefit is immense – you can have the same number of CSS rules overall, but in smaller, easier to manage units.
+This lets you break up your gargantuan stylesheet into two or more logical portions — I chose typography, layout and color for this example, but you might prefer dividing your CSS according to the site sections they style (content versus sidebar, etc) or something similar.
+Either way, the benefit is immense — you can have the same number of CSS rules overall, but in smaller, easier to manage units.

 You can even load both your screen and print (or handheld, etc) stylesheets all at the same time using this trick.
 If you’d like to specify a media, just write your rules like this: